gotglint/glint-dashboard/README.md

 # Glint

-Distributed processing using RDDs, done right and/or better!
+Real-time distributed processing using RDDs, done right and/or better!

 ## Building